Online Bayesian Meta-Learning for Cognitive Tracking Radar: Learning Framework

-We now introduce a Bayesian learning formulation, in which waveforms are selected using an estimated posterior distribution of the FSTC parameter using only the observed history.
-In essence, the we parameterize the environment by a vector $\theta \in \nbbR^{d}$.
+In essence, the we parameterize the present target track by a vector $\theta \in \nbbR^{d}$, which can be used to map the radar's observations to expected losses.
 We express uncertainty about the value of $\theta$ by introducing a prior distribution $P(\theta)$.
-As the radar gains experience, the posterior distribution $P(\theta|\ncalH)$ begins to concentrate around a certain value.
+As the radar gains experience, the posterior distribution $P(\theta|\ncalF)$ begins to concentrate around a certain value.
 We have thus reduced the sequential decision problem to a density estimation problem.
-This approach, known as posterior sampling, or \emph{Thompson sampling}\footnote{Due to the foundational work of Thompson \cite{Thompson1933}.}, is widely used for sequential decision making due to a unique combination of theoretical performance and practical efficiency \cite{Lattimore2020,Russo2018}. \\
+This approach, known as posterior sampling, or \emph{Thompson sampling}\footnote{Due to the foundational work of Thompson \cite{Thompson1933}.}, is widely used for sequential decision making due to a unique combination of theoretical performance and practical efficiency \cite{Lattimore2020,Russo2018}.

-However, a prior distribution that is favorable for one tracking instance may not be suitable for another.
-If we know that there will be some degree of similarity between tracking instances, we can aim to find a prior that works well on average across the entire class.
-This is the goal we undertake here.
-However, it is important to note that if the tasks are too similar, meta-learning will not carry much benefit, since a single prior should work across the entire class of problem instances.
-In other words, the need for generalization is diminished if the tasks are nearly similar.
-In this scenario, meta-learning is the same as learning \cite{Baxter1998}.\\